kingsdigitallab/kings-past/src/routes/accessibility-statement/+page.md

 ## Limitations and alternatives

-Despite our best efforts to ensure the accessibility, there may be areas where accessibility may be limited.
+Despite our best efforts to ensure accessibility, there may be areas where accessibility is limited.
 Below is a description of known issues, and potential solutions.
 Please contact us if you observe an issue not listed below.

 ### Known limitations for King's Past